knaidoo29/toofast/README.md

 # TwoFast

-Two point correlation function estimator in c++ with OpenMPI parallelisation and python management class for generating input and parameter files, and then subsequently running the routines.
+Two point correlation function estimator in c++ with OpenMPI parallelisation and python management class for generating input files and running it.

 ## Usage